4 bedroom detached house for saleWitheridge, Tiverton, Devon, EX16

 - Former Farm Shop

-A charming and characterful farm in a quiet part of mid Devon with conservation and wildlife appeal.
-82.64 acres.
+A charming and characterful farmhouse in a quiet part of mid Devon with conservation and wildlife appeal.
 Grade II Listed thatched farmhouse with four bedrooms and pretty gardens overlooking an orchard.
 Outbuildings including a former farm shop with potential.
-Diverse mix of land uses including meadows, paddocks, ponds and woodland with stream frontage.
-EPC Exempt.
+11.27 acres with further land available.

 Situation - West Yeo Moor Farm lies in a quiet location near to the Mid / North Devon border, surrounded by fields and woodland, yet accessible to the market towns of South Molton and Tiverton as well as the M5 at Junction 27.